Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 HOW IS MY SCORE IN THE ESAT USED?

-Cambridge University uses the ESAT as a standardised format for assessing and benchmarking their applicants.
+Cambridge and Imperial use the ESAT as a standardised format for assessing and benchmarking their applicants.
 The exam rewards problem solving over knowledge of particular scientific or mathematical knowledge, so that students taking different qualifications at school can access the syllabus.

 Whilst the ESAT is important in their selection processes, it is always used as part of a matrix and considered alongside other factors submitted with the application, such as predicted grades and personal statement.